gnolang/gno/docs/concepts/realms.md

 can be accessed via different functions defined in the `std` package in Gno:
 - `std.GetOrigCaller()` - returns the address of the original signer of the transaction
-- `std.GetOrigPkgAddr()` - returns the address of the first caller (entry point) in a sequence of realm calls
 - `std.PrevRealm()` - returns the previous realm instance, which can be a user realm or a smart contract realm
 - `std.CurrentRealm()` - returns the instance of the realm that has called it